 Newsflash, you saying, you know, you got to be in this for eight years and be competitive.
 And then maybe you can consider cutting weights like they’re doing it with or without you.
 I’d rather put some principles in place that’ll make them the most, you know, protect their performance and do well at the beginning and learn through this process.
 That’s how people stick around.
 That’s how people make the, you know, take the next step.
 So that’s kind of my take on those things.

-Well, I mean, we don’t have to tell them not to eat at night, we can just give them healthier options, as opposed to what they’re eating.
+Well, I mean, we don’t have to tell them not to eat at night.
+We can just give them healthier options.
+As opposed to what they’re eating.
 If they’re like, I need something that’s sugar based at night, I feel like I need a sweet.
 You know, again, this isn’t my expertise, but it’s like, okay, well, there’s 100 calorie.
-Yeah, so bars that are that are made from, you know, Greek yogurt, right, that’s better than eating the pint of ice cream.
+Yeah, so bars that are that are made from Greek yogurt.
+Right, that’s better than eating the pint of ice cream.
 And there’s just there’s other alternatives that we can give you to change what you’re doing completely.
-And I think one thing that’s probably important to note here is that what we do in our approach, and how we coach people can also be different in the way that how we describe our services and market them,
+And I think one thing that’s probably important to note here.
+Is that what we do in our approach.
+How we coach people can also be different in the way that how we describe our services and market them,

-Dr. Marc Morris: I still think there’s probably room for you to be a bit more specific around how you do things, and what’s gonna work best in that type of stuff on the front end, and let people decide if it is for them.
-Because what’s really interesting about it, the more specific you get, if I’m like, if I talk about only working with busy female professional accountants, and talk about their pains, and struggles, like there might be some boxes that we create, that Steve fits in is like, I’m not a busy female working professional.
+I still think there’s probably room for you to be a bit more specific around how you do things.
+What’s gonna work best in that type of stuff on the front end.
+Let people decide if it is for them.
+Because what’s really interesting about it, the more specific you get.
+If I’m like, if I talk about only working with busy female professional accountants, and talk about their pains, and struggles, like there might be some boxes that we create, that Steve fits in is like, I’m not a busy female working professional.

 And that’s no different in fitness, right?
-Maybe you’re the kettlebell guy that you clean yourself off as so your general personal trainer throughout the day, but at night, you do a specialty kettlebell class where you’re charging just as much as personal training, but you have four people in that class, you’re making four times the amount for that hour, because you coins yourself off as that specialist.
+Maybe you’re the kettlebell guy that you clean yourself off as so your general personal trainer.
+Throughout the day, but at night, you do a specialty kettlebell class.
+You’re charging just as much as personal training, but you have four people in that class, you’re making four times the amount for that hour, because you coins yourself off as that specialist.
 So you want to have the skill set to work in general settings.
 But you also have to have some sort of niche and you can upcharge

 Dr. Marc Morris: completely completely.
-And I think I think people forget, even some of the biggest players in this stuff got really specific first, right?
-Like, it’s one of those things where if you’ve built your entire career off glutes, if someone comes to you right now and says, you know, I’m not really sure my glutes do any work, you still work with them, but they know you because you’re the person that has a solution for them.
+And I think I think people forget, even some of the biggest players in this stuff got really specific first..
+Like, it’s one of those things where if you’ve built your entire career off glutes.
+If someone comes to you right now and says, you know, I’m not really sure my glutes do any work.
+You still work with them, but they know you because you’re the person that has a solution for them.

 Steve Washuta: So something going on in the industry, Mark.
-Now, on your side, the nutrition side that you see all the time, whether it’s a trend in the marketing side, whether it’s a trend in the actual scientific information being spread that you think is false or misguided, and you would just like to sort of clear up?
+Now, on your side, the nutrition side.
+That you see all the time.
+Whether it’s a trend in the marketing side.
+Or it’s a trend in the actual scientific information being spread that you think is false or misguided.
+You would just like to sort of clear up?

 Dr. Marc Morris: Well, that’s a really good question.
-I think I, I was thinking about this earlier, and I think I had a bunch of ideas come to mind.
-But I think from the marketing side of things, and something that we touched upon, and I just want to reiterate it, because I think it’s really, really important is that like this whole, provide more value, teach everyone everything we know and therefore they’re going to come to us as the solution just needs to stop.
+I was thinking about this earlier.
+And I had a bunch of ideas come to mind.
+But I think from the marketing side of things, and something that we touched upon.
+I just want to reiterate it, because I think it’s really, really important is that like this whole, provide more value, teach everyone everything we know and therefore they’re going to come to us as the solution just needs to stop.

 Like it’s not the right approach for the majority of new coaches.
-They need to make more offers and put themselves out there and it might feel a little salesy at first, but if you truly have a life changing service, like you are not doing your any self, you’re not doing yourself any favors by not promoting it and talking about it and like no one wants to go down as the best coach that no one’s ever heard about.
-So I think the biggest thing being let’s get over this whole sales thing and get over this hole, putting ourselves out there and being like salesy, obviously there’s more authentic ways to do it.
-But I think the biggest trend being provide more value and just teach everything everyone like everyone, everything you know, is just not doing anyone any favors.
+They need to make more offers and put themselves out there.
+It might feel a little salesy at first, but if you truly have a life changing service. like you are not doing yourself any favors by not promoting it and talking about it and like no one wants to go down as the best coach that no one’s ever heard about.
+So I think the biggest thing being let’s get over this whole sales thing.
+Get over this whole, putting ourselves out there and being like salesy, obviously there’s more authentic ways to do it.
+But I think the biggest trend being provide more value.
+Just teaching everything everyone like everyone, everything you know, is just not doing anyone any favors.

 Dr. Marc Morris: completely.
-And I wish there was a more clear, I’m very analytical, I wish I could tell you the exact timeframe that takes but we’re very much we are farmers, we’re not hunters, like there’s a process that like you got to plant the seed, you got to nurture that stuff.
-That doesn’t mean making more offers means that when someone starts following you, you DM them right away and say like, Hey, let’s, let’s jump on a call and get you signed up for coaching.
+And I wish there was a more clear.
+I’m very analytical.
+I wish I could tell you the exact timeframe that takes.
+But we’re very much we are farmers.
+We’re not hunters.
+Like there’s a process that like you got to plant the seed, you got to nurture that stuff.
+That doesn’t mean making more offers means that when someone starts following you.
+You DM them right away and say Hey, let’s, jump on a call and get you signed up for coaching.

 What it means is, though, like you give them the opportunity more frequently to work with you.
 And if you don’t do that, then it’s never going to happen.
 But there’s a process that takes like, people are gonna need to see you multiple times and consider it.
 But if you don’t give them the opportunity to take the next step, it’s not going to happen.

-Steve Washuta: Yeah, I couldn’t agree more on and I just want to reiterate something else we both talked about before, too, when you’re going through this process, really analyze what you’re good at what you’re not good at, in that space, because there are some people who are just not going to be able to do certain things.
+Steve Washuta: Yeah, I couldn’t agree more on and I just want to reiterate something else.
+We both talked about before.
+When you’re going through this process.
+Really analyze what you’re good at what you’re not good at.
+In that space, because there are some people who are just not going to be able to do certain things.
 It’s a little, it’s probably a little bit different in nutrition, but in the fitness world.

 Dr. Marc Morris: Completely.
 No that that makes that makes a lot of sense.
-I think a lot times we probably just like force ourselves into situations and try to make it work but a reality shouldn’t but just figuring out quicker.
+I think a lot times we probably just like force ourselves into situations.
+Trying to make it work but a reality shouldn’t but just figuring out quicker.
 What’s what and where to go from there.
 It would be the would be one of the best approaches.

 Steve Washuta: One question here and you can say pass if you don’t want to answer it.
-What is your thoughts on intuitive eating?
-I know this has been a big thing.
-I did a sort of a podcast I did a podcast started with a lady who is, you know, sort of pro intuitive eating?
-I guess?
+What is your thoughts on intuitive eating? this has been a big thing.
+I did a podcast started with a lady who is, you know, sort of pro intuitive eating, I guess?
 I’m skeptical to say the least I’m not really sure.
 Again, it’s not my area of expertise.
 But what are your your general thoughts on intuitive eating?